andrewthegr8/Romi-Cam/README.md

 ## Code Configuration Values Most Likely to Change

-Future students should keep these values synchronized across the repository when extending the project.
+Future contributors should keep these values synchronized across the repository when extending the project.

 | Change | Files to Inspect |
 | --- | --- |